-Norton Children’s Pediatric Sleep Center offers sleep studies for children of all ages, from newborns to age 18, experiencing sleep disorders, such as obstructive sleep apnea, insomnia or other conditions.
+Norton Children’s Sleep Medicine, affiliated with the UofL School of Medicine, offers sleep studies for children of all ages, from newborns to age 18, experiencing sleep disorders, such as obstructive sleep apnea, insomnia or other conditions.

 Sleep is vital to a child’s health — it directly impacts mental and physical development.
 Children who do not get enough quality sleep may become irritable, have trouble focusing and experience learning and behavioral difficulties.
 Talk to your child’s primary care provider about any sleep disorder symptoms your child may have, including:

-During the sleep study, a parent or guardian shares the room with the child to help him or her feel comfortable.
-The child sleeps in a comfortable bed or crib, and the parent has a separate bed.
+During the sleep study, a parent or guardian shares the room with the child to help them feel comfortable.
+The child sleeps in a bed or crib, and the parent has their own separate bed.
 Each room has private restroom facilities, including a shower.

 During the study, electrodes are taped to the child’s head, face and chest, and worn while the child sleeps.
 These painless wires track sleep stages, breathing patterns, heart activity, oxygen and carbon dioxide levels, and body movements, as well as other information.

-We work with providers from UofL Physicians to provide highly skilled care for your child.
+Our pediatric sleep medicine specialists provide highly skilled care for your child.
 Norton Children’s Hospital serves as the primary pediatric teaching facility for the University of Louisville School of Medicine.
 These doctors are professors and active researchers helping to advance medical care through clinical research and education.